basalt-plateau/foam_pet_G1/readme.md

 # Foam pet
-Foam can interact with Aptos with offline bling
+This pet can interact with Aptos with offline bling
 like a "laptop", "desktop", etc.

 A Foam Pet with a Docker Vehicle or a PyPI vehicle